K-theory for 2-categories: Symmetric monoidal 2-categories

+We now turn to the 2-monadic aspects of the theory of permutative 2-categories.
 Let $E\Sigma_n$ be the translation category of $\Sigma_n$, viewed as a discrete 2-category.
 The $E\Sigma_n$ give a symmetric operad in $(\IICat, \times)$ and thus a monad $S$ on $\IICat$.
 It is straightforward to check that this is actually a 2-monad on the 2-category $\IICat_2$.
 This is merely the $\Cat$-enrichment of the operadic approach to permutative categories, and we therefore leave the proof of the next proposition to the reader.
 Note the contrast with \cref{rmk:no2monadforpgm}.

 \begin{prop} Permutative 2-categories are precisely the $S$-algebras in $\IICat_2$. \end{prop}